Genius ERP: ready out-of-the-box for custom manufacturing.

 To create an accurate, detailed and effective BOM, you will need to include the following elements:

-BOM notes: Include any additional information or supporting documentation necessary, aside from the other elements of the BOM, to build the product.
+Include any additional information or supporting documentation necessary, aside from the other elements of the BOM, to build the finished product.

-As you can see, creating and managing a BOM as a custom manufacturer is no easy task, as the level of accuracy and detail that is required is immense.
+As you can see, creating and managing a BOM as a custom manufacturer and according to your supply chain is no easy task, as the level of accuracy and detail that is required is immense.

 Effective BOM management means you need to establish a fail-proof system that ensures that the latest version is always in use by anyone accessing it.